 Board Developed Course 2 Α

-Exclusions: Chinese Beginne • -

-background in Chinese.
-Usually Year 10 Chinese or Chinese Extension and Chine ese in Context
+Exclusions: Chinese Beginne Chinese Extension and Chine • •

-equivalent knowledge is assumed.

 Cost: Nil

 In the Year 11 course, students will develop their knowledge and understanding of Chinese through the study of language texts and contemporary issues.
 Spoken exchanges are to be conducted in Putonghua.